rbannal86/toeScissors/README.md

 #### The Stack

-This a front end app.
+This is a front end app.
 It was built using React.js, JavaScript, HTML, and CSS.

 #### Links